AdamaJava/adamajava/docs/qsv/index.md

 sample = Opt, donor or patient id. sv_analysis = (*) Opt, type of sv analysis [pair, clip, both].
 Def=both. output = (*) Req, output directory.
-A result sub folder for the analysis will be automatically created in uuid format. reference = Req, path to fasta reference file reference_index = Req, path to fasta reference index file platform = Req, sequence machine platform [solid, illumina,bgi]. min_insert_size = Opt, minimum size of SV insert.
+A result sub folder for the analysis will be automatically created in uuid format. reference = Req, path to fasta reference file. reference_index = Req, path to fasta reference index file. platform = Req, sequence machine platform [solid, illumina,bgi]. min_insert_size = Opt, minimum size of SV insert.
 Def=50. range = Opt, specify one or more chromosomes or inter for translocations.
 Def={all chromosome>